dpwoert/magic-circle/readme.md

 - **🌈 Theming** It is possible and easy to change some colours around.

+- **🧩 Stand-alone** So you won't need the CLI anymore and can share this app with others.

 ## Roadmap

 - **⛓ THREEjs helpers** Automatically create controls based upon the THREE.js scene graph.